Last updated September 2, 2020

 If you try to register for multiple courses at once and there is a problem with one of them (i.e., the course is restricted or you don't have the necessary prerequisites), you will not be registered in any of the courses.

-When can undergraduate and associate diploma students on the Guelph campus begin selecting Winter 2020 courses?
+When can undergraduate and associate diploma students on the Guelph campus begin selecting Fall 2020 courses?

-Course selection windows began opening November 4, 2019.
+Course selection windows will begin opening July 14, 2020.
 Students are assigned to a window based on the number of completed and in-progress credits, from highest to lowest.
 To determine your window (i.e., when you can begin selecting courses), you can find your number of completed and in-progress credits by running your Unofficial Transcript or your Program/Academic Evaluation on WebAdvisor.

 - When viewing your Program/Academic Evaluation, go to the "Program Status" section and, from the table labelled "Combined," add the numbers of "Earned" and "Additional" (Anticipated) credits.